galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 handy for developers new to Galaxy, and for Galaxy users who are capable of correctly scripting on the command line for themselves.

-> ### {% icon comment %} Under the hood:
+> ### {% icon tip %} Under the hood:
 >
 >  - It uses galaxyxml to generate the tool XML from ToolFactory form settings.
 >  - It uses Planemo to generate the test outputs
 >  - Then again to test newly generated code
-{: .comment}
+{: .tip}

-> ### {% icon comment %} Note!
+> ### {% icon warning %} Note on scope
-> - *The ToolFactory does not do any of the hard work needed to prepare and debug a script to run correctly on the command line.*
+> - The ToolFactory in Galaxy is much slower and more clumsy than the u command line when preparing and debugging a script to run correctly.
-> - *Galaxy is far too clumsy as an IDE to be used for that purpose.*
+> - Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy IDE for debugging scripts.
+More than a minute per cycle. `planemo test` is run twice, building and tearing down a Galaxy each time.
+> - **Starting a new ToolFactory tool with a know good command line and data** is strongly recommended.
+You will know exactly what to expect from the tool test for a first sanity check.
-> - Without a working script and test data that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is unlikely to help.
+> - Corrolary: Unless there is a working script that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of little use.
-{: .comment}
+{: .warning}

 It works best wrapping simple R/Bash/Python and other interpreted scripts with a few user supplied parameters and a few i/o history files.
 Scripts are easier than some